addisonElliott/pyqt5ac/README.md

 All of the options that can be specified to pyqt5ac can also be placed in a configuration file (JSON or YAML).
 My recommendation is to use a configuration file to allow easy compilation of your software.
 For testing purposes, I would use the options in the command line interface to make get everything working and then transcribe that into a configuration file for repeated use.

 Whether running via the command line or from a script, the arguments and options that can be given are the same.
 The valid options are:
 * **rccPath** - Path to the resource compiler.
 Default is pyrcc5 and assumes pyrcc5 is in the user's PATH variable.
+If specified, the default value will be the environment variable PYQT5AC_RCC.
 * **rccOptions** - Additional options to pass to the resource compiler.
 See the man page of pyrcc5 for more information on options.
 An example of a valid option would be "-compress 1".
 Default is to pass no options.
 * **uicPath** - Path to the resource compiler.
 Default is pyuic5 and assumes pyuic5 is in the user's PATH variable.
+If specified, the default value will be the environment variable PYQT5AC_UIC.
 * **uicOptions** - Additional options to pass to the UI compiler.
 See the man page of pyuic5 for more information on options.
 An example of a valid option would be '--from-imports'.
 Default is to pass no options.
 * **force** - Specifies whether to force compile all of the files found.
 The default is false meaning only outdated files will be compiled.
 * **config** - JSON or YAML configuration file that contains information about these parameters.